jundalisay/superb/content/en/superphysics/principles/chapter-07.md

 {{< /quote >}}

 This innate uniqeness to experience and express Existence is an identity's dharma or tao.
-Socrates calls this <!-- innate need and design --> as a thing's 'True Nature'*.
+Socrates calls this <!-- innate need and design --> as a thing's 'True Nature'* and has been explained in our Law of Conservation of Idea.

 > *The English word 'Nature' is ambiguous and so we use 'Dharma' instead to specify the True Nature passively, and Tao to specify It actively